kilton/darcyai-sdk/README.md

 This is the official software development kit (SDK) for building on the Darcy AI platform

+To browse this document and all of the other documentation on a local web server, run the [docs.sh](./docs.sh) script and then visit [http://localhost:8000](http://localhost:8000)

 ## Introducing the Darcy AI platform

 Darcy is an artificial intelligence (AI) that is focused on real-time interactions with the world around her.
 She has a variety of senses, such as vision and hearing, that allow her to perceive her environment.
 You can give Darcy additional senses, such as LiDAR or thermal vision, to expand her capabilities.
 Darcy is present in every device where a Darcy AI application is running.
 She runs entirely in each device.
 No data needs to leave the device and no computation is done in the cloud.